pencilzhang/MAC-light-field-saliency-net/README.md

 For example, train1.txt indicates the train data used in the 1st-fold experiment.
 The corresponding val1.txt represents the test data used in the 1st-fold experiment.

-## Training
+## Train
-First find colorname_layers.py in `deeplab-public-ver2/`

-Replace the caffe_root with your caffe path in your system.
-There are two ways to do that:
+First go to `deeplab-public-ver2/colorname_layers.py`, then replace the caffe_root with your caffe path in your system.

+There are two ways to train the network:
 * Method 1):

 Run `train.py` to train the LFnet_9×9 network.
-If you need to train other models, you can replace 	`LFnet_99` with `LFnet_33` or `LFnet_StarShaped`

-k indicates the first fold cross validation, which can be changed into 1-5.
+If you need to train other models, you can replace 	`LFnet_99` with `LFnet_33` or `LFnet_StarShaped` k indicates the first fold cross validation, which can be changed into 1-5.

 * Method 2):